 The Fond du Lac Campground has been family owned and operated by the Vine family since 1961.

-John Jacob Astor, the worlds first millionaire, established a fur post at Fond du Lac in 1809.
+John Jacob Astor, the world's first millionaire, established a fur post at Fond du Lac in 1809.
 Fur posts didn't just open up in the middle of nowhere.
 There was plenty of history here way before John Jacob hit the scene.
-The historical data on this land dates back to the early1600s.
+The historical data on this land dates back to the early 1600s.

 The Montuak paddle boat, pictured below, would park here at the pier and passengers would disembark for an afternoon of fun to picnic and enjoy the fairground.
 Have you noticed some building foundations on a few of the campsites?